Looney Tunes Cartoons

-Looney Tunes Cartoons is an American animated television series developed by Peter Browngardt and produced by Warner Bros.
+Looney Tunes Cartoons is an American animated television series developed by Pete Browngardt and produced by Warner Bros.
 Animation, based on the characters from Looney Tunes and Merrie Melodies.
-The series made its worldwide debut at the Annecy International Animated Film Festival on June 10, 2019, and premiered on HBO Max on May 27, 2020.
+The series made its worldwide debut at the Annecy International Animation Film Festival on June 10, 2019, and premiered on HBO Max on May 27, 2020.

 Production

-In 2017, after Browngardt finished Uncle Grandpa, he met with Audrey Diehl, the creative executive at Warner Bros., at a lunch meeting.
+In 2017, after Peter Browngardt finished Uncle Grandpa for Cartoon Network, he met with Audrey Diehl, the creative executive at Warner Bros., at a lunch meeting.
 They discussed a project in which he was not interested, and as they wrapped up lunch, Pete said, "You know, what I really want to do is to direct a Looney Tunes short".
 She was surprised that he was a fan of Looney Tunes and booked him a meeting with studio president, Sam Register.
 Browngardt expressed that he wanted to direct it in the spirit of the classic 1940s cartoons.
 He then began casting, hiring Eric Bauza, and as an admirer of Jim Soper's art on Instagram, hired him as a character designer.

 Warner Bros.
 Animation announced a new series in June 2018, to "consist of 1,000 minutes spread across 1–6 minute shorts each season", be released in 2019 and featuring "the brand's marquee characters voiced by their current voice actors in simple gag-driven and visually vibrant stories".
-The style of the series is reminiscent of the classic Looney Tunes shorts made by Tex Avery, Bob Clampett, Chuck Jones, Friz Freleng, Robert McKimson and others.
+The style of the series is reminiscent of the classic Looney Tunes shorts, primarily those by Tex Avery, Bob Clampett, and Arthur Davis.
 Register and Browngardt serve as executive producers for the series.
 The characters are designed by Jim Soper, with the model sheets copyright dating back to 2018.
 The initial designs for Looney Tunes Cartoons were previewed in the Warner Bros.
 Animation logo that was first shown before Teen Titans Go!
-To the Movies.
-The animation was directed by Joey Capps, who also did animation work on Adult Swim's Superjail!.
+To the Movies and in subsequent WB direct-to-video movies, the logo featuring Daffy Duck and Porky Pig and itself directed and storyboarded by Browngardt and animated by animation veteran Eric Goldberg.
+The animation of the series was directed by Joey Capps, who also did animation work on Adult Swim's Superjail!